 Betterment offers taxable and tax-advantaged investment accounts, a FDIC-insured cash management account with variable yields, and a FDIC-insured free checking account.

 - Betterment Cash Reserve.
-Betterment Cash Reserve is a cash management account that currently yields 0.40% on all balances and permits unlimited outbound transfers and transactions.
+Betterment Cash Reserve is a cash management account that currently yields 0.30% (variable) on all balances and permits unlimited outbound transfers and transactions.
 The yield is subject to change with prevailing rates.

 - Betterment Checking.
 Betterment Checking is a fee-free checking account with a Visa debit card that’s tap-to-pay enabled and accepted by millions of merchants.
 Betterment Checking has a potentially generous rewards program as well: Betterment Cash Back Rewards.